 By separating sperm from its seminal fluid, sperm washing allows your fertility expert or doctor to eliminate the chance of virus transmission.
 It enables doctors to pinpoint the virus’s location, reducing the danger of HIV transmission to the surrogate and kid.

-What is the treatment procedure in case of female HIV patients?
+What is the treatment procedure in the case of female HIV patients?

-Antiretroviral therapy followed by in-vitro fertilisation can enable female HIV positive patients who desire to become mothers to have a healthy pregnancy.
+Antiretroviral therapy followed by in-vitro fertilization can enable female HIV-positive patients who desire to become mothers to have a healthy pregnancy.
 To reduce the chance of infection transfer to the kid, the woman is kept on medication throughout her pregnancy.
 IVF treatment is a godsend for HIV patients since it allows them to become parents.